chrisguest75/shell_examples/77_locking_files/README.md

 # LOCKING FILES

-Demonstrate locking and detection of locked files
+Demonstrate locking and detection of locked files.

 TODO: